Mbuguamaureen01/Mbuguamaureen01/README.md

-👋 Hi, I'm Maureen!
+👋 Hey, I'm Maureen! 😊
-Welcome to my GitHub profile!
-I'm a passionate Engineer with a love for building innovative solutions and learning new technologies.
-Currently, I'm exploring AI and trying to make sense of the statistics/math behind it.(Turns out all the matrix decomposition I did on paper all those years is what fine tunes llms :/)
+Welcome to my GitHub!
+I'm a  data engineer/analyst passionate about building data-driven solutions, automating workflows, and exploring cutting-edge tech.
+Currently, I'm diving into  data integrations, cloud infrastructure, and Artificial Intelligence.
 🌟 About Me

-💻 I specialize in building efficient, reliable and scalable data pipelines on my every day job.
+🔧 I specialize in connecting systems and automating processes with tools like Python, Docker, and APIs.
+📍 Based in Nairobi, Kenya.
-📚 Always learning and experimenting with new tools and frameworks.
+💡 Always experimenting with new ways to streamline data pipelines and deployments.
-🎯 My goal is to make the magicly clean, normalized and ready to use data for analysts appear, they gotta have easy days to be able to come uo with insights :).
+🎯 My mission: Turn complex data into clean and normalized forms for easy access, use and reporting.
+---
 🛠️ Skills

-Languages: Python, R
+Languages: Python, SQL, Bash, R
-Frameworks/Tools: Pandas, Numpy, Scikitlearn, Matplotlib, Tensorflow, TidyVerse
+Tools/Frameworks: Docker, Power BI, Git, Pandas, Numpy, Tensorflow, Scikitlearn
-Other: Git, PowerBi, SQL, Airflow, Dbt, Docker, Linux,

-📫 Get in Touch
+Platforms: AWS, GCP, Kobo Toolbox
+Domains: Data Engineering, Data Analysis, Data modelling, API Integrations, Scripting/Automation Explore more in my Repositories!
+---
+📫 Connect with Me

 📧 Email: maureenmbugua01@gmail.com
 💼 LinkedIn: https://www.linkedin.com/in/maureenmbugua/
 🌐 Website: Coming soon!

-😄 Fun Facts!
+😎 Fun Facts

-🎮 Avid reader, yes I'm a book worm!
-☕ I love my Coffee and I'm a code-fueled night owl.
+📈 Obsessed with optimizing workflows and automating repetitive tasks.
+☕ Fueled by coffee and curiosity.
+🌌 Inspired by the power of data to solve real-world problems.
 🌌 Fascinated by the concepts of Neuroscience, NeuroPlasticity, Epigenetics and AI advancements.

-Check out more of my work in the Repositories tab!
+---
 📊 GitHub Stats

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mbuguamaureen01
 )](https://github.com/anuraghazra/github-readme-stats)

-Thanks for visiting my profile!
-Let's connect and build something awesome together! 🚀
+Thanks for stopping by!
+Let’s collaborate on something awesome! 🙌
 <!---
 Mbuguamaureen01/Mbuguamaureen01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.